Serving

 Under the ToO rules, ALL programs, even partial night programs, are designated interruptible by default.
 PIs may ask for their time to be designated as uninterruptible, i.e. exempt from ToO or cadence interrupts.
 To do this, mark the appropriate box on the NExScI submission page and justify in a brief paragraph why the proposed observations cannot be interrupted.
 This explanation should be strong and scientifically motivated.
 It is anticipated that interruption-free time will rarely be granted.

 Only proposals that fit the case of a ToO observation of an extraordinary opportunity that could not have been anticipated prior to the proposal deadline may be submitted outside of the regular submission cycle to NExScI.
-Note that all ToO proposals must meet the strategic relevance guidelines described above.
+Note that all ToO proposals must meet the strategic relevance guidelines described in Section I.A.

 IV.B.
 Cadence Proposals